acpo/ETAcontrol_python/README.md

 # ETAcontrol_python
 Python control of an electrothermal atomizer system.
 The system consists of an Ocean Optics (Ocean Insight) compact spectrometer and a power supply controlled via RS-232 serial connection.
 The particular power supply is controlled by a Cypress PSoC 5 chip with custom text codes sent via UART.
 Other power supplies that can accept serial connection can be controlled by modifying those commands.  **Update:** A version for controlling a BK Precision 1696 is included as a separate file.
+Eventual integration of the two control systems is a goal.
 This project manages control of a tungsten electrothermal atomizer from a single Python GUI.
 Control of hardware and data processing with user interaction are all parts of the goal.
 This solution includes:
   * Serial communication (bidirectional) for hardware control
   * Spectrometer interaction via SeaBreeze